pinobatch/bnrom-template/README.md

 * `bg.s`: Background graphics setup
 * `player.s`: Player sprite graphics setup and movement
-* `pads.s`: Read the controllers in a DPCM-safe manner
+* `pads.s`: Read the controllers in a DPCM-safe manner (not that DPCM is so useful on 32K mappers like BNROM)
-* `ppuclear.s`: Useful subroutines for interacting with the S-PPU
+* `ppuclear.s`: Useful subroutines for interacting with the NES PPU

+Unlike the mapper driver in my other templates, the BNROM driver includes the prolog and epilog of the NMI handler.
+This saves and restores all CPU registers as well as the current PRG ROM bank in order to make an interbank call to the NMI handler.

 Greets
 ------